 Also Montezuma falls near Roseberry.

-Easy walk and spectacular, I took a friend here from London, he loved it! about 8 years ago
+Easy walk and spectacular, I took a friend here from London, he loved it! over 8 years ago